 Teaching

-BST 221 - Applied Data Structures and Algorithms: [Spring 2026]
+BST 221: Applied Data Structures and Algorithms [description]

-Introduction to important computational problems in biostatistics and state-of-the-art algorithms for solving them.
+This course introduces important computational problems in biostatistics and state-of-the-art algorithms for solving them.
 The course focuses on the implementation of data structures and algorithms to solve problems of practical relevance.

 This course bridges lower and upper-division data science courses as well as methods in other fields.
 Students master the data science life-cycle and learn many of the fundamental principles and techniques of data science spanning algorithms, statistics, machine learning, visualization, and data systems.

-DSC 40A - Theoretical Foundations of Data Science I: [Spring 2024], [Spring 2023]
+DSC 40A: Theoretical Foundations of Data Science I [description]

 This course introduces fundamental topics in machine learning, statistics, and linear algebra with applications to data analysis.
 Students will become familiar with mathematical language for expressing data analysis problems and solution strategies, and will receive training in probabilistic reasoning, mathematical modeling of data, and algorithmic problem solving.

-DSC 10 - Principles of Data Science: [Fall 2023], [Winter 2023], [Fall 2022]
+[Fall 2023], [Winter 2023], and [Fall 2022]

 This introductory course develops computational thinking and tools necessary to answer questions that arise from large-scale datasets.
 This course emphasizes an end-to-end approach to data science, introducing programming techniques in Python that cover data processing, modeling, and analysis.

-COGS 9 - Introduction to Data Science: [Spring 2024]
+COGS 9: Introduction to Data Science [description]

 This course introduces key concepts in data science, exploring techniques such as data mining, text mining, machine learning, and graph theory.
 Students focus on methods applied by scientists and companies to investigate human cognition, providing a foundation for understanding the intersection of data and cognitive research.